rvanderp3/provider-certification-tool/docs/opct/adm/setup-node.md

 # `opct adm setup-node`

+`opct adm setup-node` manages the setup of a dedicated compute node in the cluster.

+The `dedicated` node hosts the test environment, preventing test workloads from being scheduled on this node, allocating the required resources to handle the test environment, and preventing disruptions in the test services.

+The following configuration is added:

+- Create the node label `node-role.kubernetes.io/tests`
+- Set `NoSchedule` taints on the node

-`opct adm setup-node` manages the baseline results by selecting a dedicated compute node in the cluster.
-It avoids nodes hosting monitoring or Prometheus workloads to prevent oversizing and disruptions in the test environment.
+When allowing the command to select the node automatically, it avoids nodes hosting monitoring workloads, including Prometheus, preventing oversizing and disruptions in the test environment.

 ## Options